Siniša Ninković

 Siniša Ninković (Serbian Cyrillic: Синиша Нинковић; born June 12, 1977) is a Serbian former footballer and manager who played in First League of Serbia and Montenegro, Second League of Serbia and Montenegro, Belgian Second Division, and the Canadian Soccer League.

 Playing career

 Club career

 Ninković began his career in 1994 with Partizan Belgrade of the First League of FR Yugoslavia.
 After his stint in the top flight he featured primarily with clubs in the Second League of FR Yugoslavia.
 He had stints with Radnički Belgrade, Hajduk Belgrade, and played with C.S.
 Visé in the Belgian Second Division.
 In 1998, he returned to the First League with FK Železnik.
-Ninković won the Serbia and Montenegro Cup in 2002–03 with Sartid Smederevo under coach Milenko Kiković.
 In 2006, he went overseas to Canada to sign with Serbian White Eagles of the Canadian Soccer League.
 In his debut season he clinched the International Division title and secured a postseason berth.
 He featured in the CSL Championship finals against Italia Shooters, but suffered a 1-0 defeat.